mixu/archey.js/readme.md

           `:+oo+/:-..-:/+o+/-

-Also includes logos from Arch Linux, CrunchBang, Debian, Fedora, Mint and Windows.
+Also includes logos for Arch Linux, CrunchBang, Debian, Fedora, Mint and Windows.

 Options: